navjotschahal/QUISKIT-guide/README.md

 Alternatively carefully replace the placeholder in the notebook with your token string (not recommended for sharing).

 ## 3. Install Dependencies
-From the repository root:
+Sanity tested on python 3.12 should work fine for python 3.10 + From the repository root:
 ```bash
 python -m venv .venv